besp9510/dma_pwm/README.md

 * `EINVCHNL` : Invalid or non-requested channel; channel must be requested from `request_pwm()`.

 #### Free PWM Channel
 Free a requested channel by freeing allocated memory and clearing GPIO pins.
 This function call should **always** be used prior to program exit as the allocated memory associated with the channel will not automatically be freed after program exit.
 This is because non-cached memory is allocated via the VideoCore interface.
-If memory is not freed after use, expect dma_pwm.c to break; resolve this issue by power cycling the PI.
+If memory is not freed after use, expect dma_pwm.c to break; resolve this issue by power cycling the Pi.
 Note that in the case of unexpected program termination, dma_pwm.c has signal handlers that will call `free_pwm()` for cases of `SIGHUP`, `SIGQUIT`, `SIGINT`, and `SIGTERM` signals to ensure allocated memory is freed.

 ```c
 int free_pwm(int channel);